 To maximize memory performance, the SDRAM controller subsystem supports command and data reordering, deficit round-robin arbitration with aging, and high-priority bypass features.

 FPGA Configuration and HPS Booting

-The FPGA fabric and HPS in the SoC FPGA are powered independently.
+The FPGA fabric and HPS in the SoC FPGA must be powered at the same time.
 You can reduce the clock frequencies or gate the clocks to reduce dynamic power.